 - To assemble (see video): dip both sides of each savoiardi/ladyfinger cookie in your coffee mixture.
-Place on the bottom of a deep baking dish (I used a 3-quart dish) or a 9x13 baking pan.
+Place on the bottom of a deep baking dish (I used a 3-quart dish) or a 9×13 baking dish.
 Cut the cookies if needed to fit your dish exactly.

 - Spread half of the mascarpone mixture on top of the cookies.
 Sprinkle the chopped chocolate on top of that.

-Did you make this eggless tiramisu?
+Did you make eggless tiramisu cake?
 I’d love to hear from you in the comments section below.